tusharjoshi/netbeans-php-drupal/README.md

 **Netbeans Drupal Development Tool (NDDT)**

 **NOTE ON DRUSH (Update for 2.0.11):** When setting up Drush, you must specify the absolute path to the folder that drush exists in.
 This is the location of drush for *NIX/Mac or drush.bat for Windows.

+Drush path and configuration for this plugin is found under NetBeans: Preferences/Options > PHP > Drupal after installing this plugin.
+For path to drush on mac, you might enter /Users/youruser/.drush

 Co-Maintainer Wanted!!!
 -----------------------